Gilbert-B/Embedding-a-Machine-Learning-Model-Into-A-GUI-using-STREAMLIT/README.md

 # Embedding-a-Machine-Learning-Model-Into-A-GUI-using-STREAMLIT
-This repository demonstarates how to deploy a Sales Prediction Regression Machine Learning model into a GUI using Streamlit.
+In this repository I demonstarate how to embed a Sales Prediction Regression Machine Learning model into a webapp using Streamlit to make sales predictions